- 14 Super Fun Things to Do in Dallas with Teens - January 31, 2024

 Practice your swing on one of Houston’s oldest golf courses, go for a scenic ride on the Hermann Park Railroad, or find your zen in the gorgeous Japanese garden.

 During the warmer months, you can stick to the shores of McGovern Lake, complete with shady picnic areas and a fountain installment where children (and adults) can splash the afternoon away.
 You can also take to the waters in a pedal boat.
+For more things to do in Houston with kids, check out our article.

 Meanwhile, Miller Outdoor Theatre runs free, family-friendly concerts, film screenings, and cultural performances throughout the year.
 Check the schedule before you go for ballet, opera, live music, and more.